'Goodbye to life, you will be killed': how detained protesters are bullied in Belarus

 They took the keys to our car, took them into the bus, we didn't see the driver's face either.
 Two people sat down with us with weapons, and someone was driving behind us in our car.
 Then they remembered about me, told to dial the password from the phone.
 I say, "My hands are shaking."
 One of them even said: "Leave her alone, why do you need this."
 The second - the most aggressive - took my phone away from me and also began to say: "Here, there is a video from the protests ..."

-We were taken to the inner courtyard of the police department - there were already guys lying on the asphalt from the car that had been brought in front of us, and the girl was standing near the wall.
+We were taken to the inner courtyard of the police department - there were already guys lying on the asphalt from the car they had brought in front of us, and the girl was standing near the wall.
 They put me not far from her, too, facing the wall, and the guys along the other wall.
 And I heard the blows and realized that they were beating my husband - because the one who beat said: "Why do you need a white bracelet?"
 It was a white rubber bracelet on my husband's arm - a symbol of our support for Tikhanovskaya and for peaceful change.
 I wanted to take a look, but those who were behind me said, "Don't jerk your head."

 On the subject: Protests in Belarus: police opened fire on people to kill

-While I unlocked the phone, I managed to remove Telegram and something else from it, because I heard them say that they would watch our subscriptions.
+While I unlocked my phone, I managed to remove Telegram and something else from it, because I heard them say that they would watch our subscriptions.
 He said, “I'll see what you deleted now,” but he failed.

 The guys with the girl from another car were taken away somewhere and then they also began to call us by our last name.
 While I was walking, the one who looked like a riot policeman started shouting for me to lower my head.
 And the employee in civilian clothes says: "Don't go to her, everything is fine."
 And then such a story happened.
 We were already told to take our things, they gave us the phones - but one of the friends was called by his wife all the time, and he had Tsoi's song “Change!”
 Installed on his ringtone.
 He was told to turn off the sound, and someone from behind said: "Don't take them away, they haven't learned their lesson yet."

 They stood behind us and scoffed, said: "We would sit at home."
-Our friend's hand became numb, he was forbidden to move it, but they began to say: "Why are you hanging around with protests if you are so frail?"
+Our friend's hand went numb, he was forbidden to move it, but they began to say: “Why are you hanging around with protests if you are so frail?”
 They said basically the same phrases that I had already heard from acquaintances who were detained: “You are throwing Molotov cocktails at us,” “It's the West that pays for everything.”

 Then we were told that they would be released without a protocol: "We hope you will not participate anywhere else."
-We returned home at about 2 am.
+We got home at about 2 am.
 The guys have big bruises from rubber sticks.
 But we are not going to stop, because it was their main goal - to intimidate, but they themselves are afraid of us and perceive more as enemies.

 Nikita Telizhenko, journalist Znak.com, 29 years old